pskrunner14/image-classifier/README.md

 # Image Classifier

 Image classification is the task of assigning an input image one label from a fixed set of categories.
 This is an **Image Classifier** that can be used to classify images based on whether they contain a certain object or not.
-Image Classification is one of the core problems in *Computer Vision* that, despite its simplicity, has a large variety of practical applications.
+Image Classification is one of the core problems in **Computer Vision** that, despite its simplicity, has a large variety of practical applications.

-I have implemented *3* different versions of **Image Classifiers** using common Deep Learning Libraries (namely TensorFlow, Keras & Numpy) for the same task in order to gain a deeper understanding of the problem and the backend working of the frameworks and how their performance compares when analysed.
+I've implemented three different versions of **Image Classifiers** using common Deep Learning Libraries (namely *TensorFlow*, *Keras* & *Numpy*) for the same task in order to gain a deeper understanding of the problem and the backend working of the frameworks and their performance.

 ## Dataset